LTV:CAC Ratio for Brands

-With SMS and email, you can reach your customer base (for virtually free) without limitations like FB's pitiful organic reach.
+- With SMS and email, you can reach your customer base (for virtually free) without limitations like FB's limited organic reach.
 You can also employ post-purchase marketing strategies to drive repeat purchases, increasing LTV.

 Identify the most profitable and costly customer segments

 You may be familiar with the rule of 7, but some customers don't convert even after coming across your creatives for the fifteenth time.
 The sixteenth or seventeenth display might do the trick, though.
 But are these customers worth the retargeting costs?

 LTV:CAC answers that question.
 Because while some customers cost more to acquire, they can still be highly profitable if their lifetime value is greater.
 Similarly, some prospects might convert more readily, but their LTV could be low.
 Think bargain hunters during Cyber Week—they'll buy your best deals out, and then disappear, never to be heard from again.